 The takeaway

-If you’re ready to try LinkedIn advertising, text ads are a great place to start.
+If you’re ready to try LinkedIn advertising, Text Ads are a great place to start.
 But they aren’t the only ad format you can use on LinkedIn.

-If you’re ready to explore different LinkedIn ad formats or would rather discontinue your LinkedIn text ads, consider hiring a paid social agency like HawkSEM.
+If you’re ready to explore different LinkedIn ad formats or would rather discontinue your text ads, consider hiring a paid social agency like HawkSEM.

 Our team is ready to help you get started with or scale your LinkedIn ads.
 Contact us today.